CBD Gummies - Fact vs. Fiction | Washingtonian (DC)

 You must have heard about popular CBD Gummies by now.
 After all, cannabidiol has been blowing up all around Washington D.C. over the last couple of years.
 Organic CBD products have proven to safely manage stress in both the mind and the body.
 Folks can also purchase CBD merchandise legally in all 50 States.
 Still, there are a number of common misconceptions about it.
 That’s why it is essential to know the real facts about CBD edibles.

 To begin, not all CBD is the same.
 For example, CBD goods that are produced from marijuana has .3% tetrahydrocannabidol, also known as THC, which is enough to give a user a euphoric high.
-On the other hand, available cannabidiol items, like the best CBD Gummies and tinctures, come from hemp.
+On the other hand, CBD Gummies and tinctures come from hemp.
 That means one never has to worry about any type getting “stoned.”

 A person should also realize that there are three different types of CBD products on the market.
 Most commonly seen in crystal and powder forms, CBD isolate is your purest option because all the plants extras, such as THC and flavonoids, have been removed.
 On the other hand, popular broad spectrum CBD doesn’t have any of those benefits removed, besides THC.
 Then there’s full spectrum CBD that has it all, including a small amount of THC.
 Not only do the top CBD treats help people relax, they are packed with color and taste.
 They’re also vegan and non-GMO.